DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 Adding this will cause _ntpd_ to start (at the same time _inetd_ starts) when the _eth0_ interface comes up.
 This means the Pi will have an accurate time as soon as the network connection is available.

 ## Phase 6 review
 The Raspberry Pi OS is starting to feel less like a toy and more like a server.
 We can connect via SSH.
 We can serve files over HTTP and SFTP.
-We can even answer the age old question posed by Flavor Flav on pretty much every Public Enemy track ever laid down... _Yo, Chuck!
+We can even use NTP to answer the age old question posed by Flavor Flav on pretty much every Public Enemy track ever laid down... _Yo, Chuck!
 What time is it?_

 ## Next steps
 There are a few more details to take care of.
 Namely, what if you want to log in as somebody besides root?
 We'll look at that in the next section.